wso2/docs-is/en/includes/guides/authentication/add-app-native-authentication.md

     - **nextStep** - describes the authentication options configured for the next step of the login flow.

-2. For the next phase of the process, the application starts interacting with the **Authentication API** until the authentication is complete.
+2. For the next phase of the process, the application starts interacting with the **Authentication API**.
+This interaction continues until all the steps of the login flow are complete.

     !!! tip "What is the Authentication API?"
         The Authentication API is an interactive, and a stateful API that facilitates a multi-step authentication flow within an application.
 See its [OpenAPI definition]({{base_path}}/apis//app-native-authentication-api/) for more details.

     The application sends a request to the authentication API with the following key components.

-    - **flowId** - The unique value received when initiating the login flow
+    - **flowId** - The unique value received when initiating the login flow.
     - **selectedAuthenticator** - The authentication option that the user selected and its credentials.

     The response contains the following key components.

-    - **flowStatus**: `INCOMPLETE` if the authentication requires more steps. `FAIL_INCOMPLETE` if the authentication failed and requires further steps.
+    - **flowStatus**: Describes if the login flow is complete or incomplete.
     - **nextStep** - describes the authentication options configured for the next step of the login flow.

 3. Once the login flow is complete, the application receives an authorization code.